 If your bed partner snores because of sleep apnea, it is beneficial for both of you to wake the person up and help to snore less.
 For you, the benefits are obvious: your quality of sleep will greatly improve.

 According to Mayo Clinic Proceedings, bed partners of patients who snore had poor sleep quality, even after long-term exposure to the partner’s snoring.

 Eliminating your partner’s snoring will increase your sleep efficiency by around 13%, which translates to an extra hour of sleep (assuming an 8-hour sleep period).

-Waking up your snoring partner will help them in the short-term and long-term.
+Waking up your snoring partner will help them in the short and long term.
 According to the European Respiratory Journal, snoring is associated with various health problems, such as cardiovascular diseases and nocturnal asthma.
 According to the Karolinska Institute, it can lead to metabolic syndrome and type 2 diabetes in middle-aged women.

 Sleep apnea also affects sleep quality, leading to:

 So, it’s in your best interest to wake up your sleep apnea-affected bed partner once you have guidance from a doctor.
 Not only will setting up a plan to reduce the condition help you sleep better, but it’ll also help your partner live longer.

 Does Waking Up Someone Who Snores Hurt Them?

 Waking up a snoring person doesn’t cause heart attacks, induce panic attacks, or reduce sleep quality if the person already has sleep apnea.
 You shouldn’t wake someone who is snoring for two reasons:

 Unless you wake the snoring person up suddenly and loudly, there is no reason for an aggressive reaction to being woken up.